 Joined by their friends of the award winning improv troupe The Frank Mills [Rachel Madorsky, Dave Buckman, Erika May McNichol and Bob McNichol] ColdTowne Theater opened on October 28th, 2006, to a packed audience and ready to teach improv classes to hundreds of aspiring comedians and improvisers.

 ColdTowne Theater is Austin’s main stage for alternative comedy, featuring the funniest comedians in Central Texas.
-The theater offers shows 7 days a week featuring all forms of comedy: improv, stand-up, sketch, film, music, and much more.
+Until 2020, the theater offered shows 7 days a week featuring all forms of comedy: improv, stand-up, sketch, film, music, and much more.
 Nationally recognized acts perform here as well as the best local performers.
 ColdTowne Theater also runs a conservatory offering the most fun acting, improv and sketch classes Austin has to offer.

 ColdTowne Ownership includes (from left to right) Rachel Madorsky, Dave Buckman, and Tauri Laws-Phillips.
 Justin York (not in the photo) is our beloved out of state partner.